liqthr/music-bot/DEVELOPMENT_LOG.md

 ## Phase 3: Implementing Robust Validation and Error Handling

 The third phase addressed the need for data integrity and system stability.
 A dedicated validation module, `lib/validation.ts`, was implemented to ensure that all data entering the system meets predefined criteria.
-This is a critical requirement for the OCR NEA, demonstrating an understanding of defensive programming.
+This is a critical step in building a production-ready application, demonstrating an understanding of defensive programming.

 | Validation Type | Implementation | Purpose |
 |-----------------|----------------|---------|